What Is a 401(k) Plan and How Do They Work?

-Many employers also offer the option to put in Designated Roth 401(k) contributions.
+Many employers also offer the option to put in Traditional Roth 401(k) contributions.
 With Roth contributions, which were allowed starting in 2006, you don't get to reduce your earned income by the contribution amount, but all funds grow tax-free, and when you take withdrawals in retirement, you get to take all of your withdrawals tax-free.

 Pre-Tax or After-Tax?